 When we get youth, who feel hopeless, to understand that they get to choose the challenges they want to work on, it helps them feel alive.

 They may choose how we can help recover the economy, or maybe they want to help protect the vulnerable from getting sick.
 Perhaps they want to create a more just and fair society; a society where everyone feels welcome, where everyone can thrive and where everyone can reach their full potential.

 If students are not careful, they may miss the fact that they can have an impact.
 This is why it’s so important that as educators, we remind them of their potential.

 Students may think that they're too small or that they're not ready.
-That they have to prove themselves earlier on.
+They may even think that they had to prove themselves earlier on.

 But what if high school, college and university was not about proving yourself?
-What if it was about starting, or continuing to become who you are, and to create your path?
-What if it was about discovering what impact you want to have on the world?
+What if it was about starting, or continuing to become who you are, and creating your path?
+What if it was about discovering which impact you want to have on the world?

-You may think that this message is suggesting I want everyone to become the next Greta, the next Mark Zuckerberg entrepreneur, or the next young innovator that finds a new special invention.
+You may think that this message is suggesting I want everyone to become the next Greta Thunberg, the next Mark Zuckerberg, or the next young innovator that finds a new special invention.
 That could be the case.
 But I'm talking about a different approach.

-Maybe some students want today to get a job at a summer camp to learn how humans work, how they think or grow.
-Maybe a young person this summer can read a book where they discover more about a challenge they care about, then they email the author to learn more and ask one question that they've got.
+Today, maybe some students want to get a job at a summer camp to learn how humans work, how they think and how they grow.
+This summer, maybe a young person will read a book where they discover more about a challenge they care about, then will email the author to learn more and ask them a question they've got.

-If students who feel lost take this approach this summer, where they find a challenge they want to work on, they will come back to school in the fall in a different way: with hope.
+If students who feel lost take this approach this summer, where they find a challenge they want to work on, they will return to school in the fall with a different approach: with hope.